originalworks/protocol-core/owen/README.md

-# OWEN - Original Works Electronic notifications
+# OWEN - Original Works Electronic Notifications

 This is still a prototype on v0.1